varunagrawal/guides/cuda.md

     4. Regenerate the kernel initramfs:
         `$ sudo update-initramfs -u`

+- If you have traditionally installed the Nvidia driver and CUDA from a PPA on Ubuntu, then it is recommended you continue to install from there since the PPA install sets some configurations which makes the Nvidia X server freak out when another Nvidia driver is installed via the runfile.

 ## Install cuDNN

-To install cuDNN, go to the [Nvidia CuDNN page](https://developer.nvidia.com/cudnn), register yourself and download the linux library (e.g. cuDNN v5.1 Library for Linux) for the appropriate CUDA version.
+To install cuDNN, go to the [Nvidia CuDNN page](https://developer.nvidia.com/cudnn), register yourself and download the linux library (e.g. cuDNN v7.1 Library for Linux) for the appropriate CUDA version.
+You can use `nvcc -V` to find the CUDA version you have installed.

 Now follow the below instructions: